juju/docs/src/en/credentials.md

 Each page provides details on using this method with its respective provider, including the variable names.

+!!!
+Note:
+    The `autoload-credentials` command is also used to generate a certificate credential for localhost clouds.
+This is needed for providing access to non-admin Juju users.
+See
+    [Additional LXD resources][clouds-lxd-resources-remote-user].

 ### Adding credentials from a file

 You can use a YAML-formatted file to store credentials for any cloud.
 Below we